This post contains affiliate links. If you click and buy, I may make a commission, at no cost to you. See my disclosure policy for more information.

 How many Cloth Diapers do I need?

 We recommend starting with at least a dozen.
-Doing a load of laundry with fewer than that can be wasteful in terms of water and energy used.
+Doing a load of laundry with less than that can be wasteful in terms of water and energy used.
 Having about 20 cloth diapers is best.
 (If you have an energy-efficient washer that automatically detects the water level you will want to put a large towel in there to make sure there is enough water being used to properly clean the diapers.)

 Newborns, on average, use 10-12 diapers per day, infants use 8-10, and older babies and toddlers use 6-8 diapers each day.